rodralez/NaveGo/README.md

 NaveGo is supported at the moment by three academic research groups: GridTics at the National University of Technology (Argentina), Engineering School at the National University of Cuyo (Argentina), and DIATI at the Politecnico di Torino (Italy).

+## Attention!

+Please, if you find a bug or error in NaveGo's code, you should open a new [issue](https://github.com/rodralez/NaveGo/issues).

+But, if you have any questiona of any kind or you want to share some feedback about NaveGo, you have to use NaveGo's [discussion forum](https://github.com/rodralez/NaveGo/discussions).

 ## Features

 Main features of NaveGo are: